edgarmkrtchyan/chat-frontend/README.md

 The Chat also has a Settings section where the users can change the following settings:

-- User name;
+- User name,
-- Interface color;
+- Interface color:
-	- Light;
+	- Light
-	- Dark;
+	- Dark
-- Clock Display;
+- Clock Display:
-	- 12 hours;
+	- 12 hours
-	- 24 hours;
+	- 24 hours
-- Send messages on CTRL+ENTER;
+- Send messages on CTRL+ENTER:
-	- On;
+	- On
-	- Off;
+	- Off
-- Language (the application supports English and French);
+- Language (the application supports English and French)

 ## Setup instructions

 The Chat application is deployed to Heroku.
-You can test the chat visiting the following links:
+You can test the chat by visiting the following links:

 User 1: https://still-depths-67547.herokuapp.com/chat?userName=FirstUser&chatRoom=doclerRoom
 User 2: https://still-depths-67547.herokuapp.com/chat?userName=SecondUser&chatRoom=doclerRoom